jag-123/SoftSysAmusedAnemone/docs/README.md

 For example, this is how we implemented our reset function:

          void reset(){
               cout << "RESETING "<< reset_val << endl;
               reset_val += 1;

-              // keeps previous pipes on the screen part_coords2.insert( part_coords2.end(), part_coords.begin(), part_coords.end() );
+              // adds the current pipe to the queue of all created pipes on the screen part_coords2.insert( part_coords2.end(), part_coords.begin(), part_coords.end() );
               for (int i=0; i<WIDTH+2; i++) {
                 for (int j=0; j<HEIGHT+2; j++) {